-If you live in a city and want to grow your own fruits and vegetables, you need a backyard, right?
-Not if you have a community garden in your neighbourhood.
+If you live in a city, you need a backyard to grow your own fruits and vegetables, right?
+Not if there’s a community garden in your neighbourhood.

 What are the benefits of community gardens?